Jared Kushner returns to Capitol Hill for second day of Russia questions

 WASHINGTON — Jared Kushner returned to Capitol Hill on Tuesday to face a second round of questions about Russia's role in Donald Trump's presidential campaign.

-The president’s son-in-law and White House adviser is meeting privately with the House Intelligence Committee, just one day after his meeting with a Senate panel also investigating Russia’s role in the 2016 election.
+The president’s son-in-law and White House adviser answered questions from the House Intelligence Committee for more than three hours.
+The meeting comes one day after interviewing with with a Senate panel also investigating Russia’s rolein the 2016 election.

+“[Kushner] expressed, and his counsel, receptivity to coming back for further questions, but it was a very productive session,” Rep. Adam Schiff, the highest ranking Democrat on the panel, told reporters after the meeting.
+“We had an opportunity to ask about the range of issues that the committee’s been concerned about.”

+Republican Rep. Mike Conaway, who is leading the House investigation, said Kushner was “straightforward, forthcoming, wanted to answer every question that we had, and was willing to follow up on any questions.”

-Kushner steadfastly denied any collusion between the Trump campaign and Russia in statement to reporters Monday following his more than two hour meeting with congressional investigators.
+Kushner did not answer questions after leaving the secure room on Capitol Hill where the briefing took place.
+But he steadfastly denied any collusion between the Trump campaign and Russia in statement to reporters Monday following his more than two hour meeting with congressional investigators.

 "Let me be very clear.
 I did not collude with Russia, nor do I know of anyone else in the campaign who did so," Kushner said.